-All bidders who achieved a final score of 45 will be awarded a Framework Contract.
+All Bidders who have met a minimum final score of 35 or above will be awarded a place on the Framework.

-5. Who can bid
+4. Who can bid

 We are running this competition using the 'open procedure'.
 This means that anyone can submit a bid in response to the published contract notice.